 The Internal Medicine/Psychiatry program is a five-year program beginning in the first post-graduate year and leading to dual board certification in both specialties.
 The program has been approved by the American Boards of Internal Medicine and of Psychiatry and Neurology.
-The program is sponsored jointly by the ACGME accredited Internal Medicine Residency Program and the Psychiatry Residency Program at the Kansas University Medical Center.
+The program is sponsored jointly by the ACGME accredited Internal Medicine Residency Program and the Psychiatry Residency Program at the University of Kansas Medical Center.

 The concept of the program recognizes that a sound grounding in Internal Medicine is highly valuable in the psychiatric evaluation and management of mentally ill patients, and that frequently psychiatric insight and training can afford better management of some general medical patients.
-Graduates may develop practices that take advantage of the joint training, serving as consultants in liaison psychiatry or consultative medicine, or be actively involved in research or administration in internal medicine and /or psychiatry.
+Graduates may develop practices that take advantage of the joint training, serving as consultants in liaison psychiatry or consultative medicine, or be actively involved in research or administration in internal medicine and/or psychiatry.

 The Internal Medicine/Psychiatry Residency Program Director and the Chairman of the Department of Psychiatry are dually boarded in Internal Medicine and Psychiatry, and hold joint faculty appointments in both departments.
 This provides for excellent coordination of the training.